 - Introduce first years to upper class students

-- The ICAs will be required to have at least one activity in the first week of classes with their mentees.
+- The Connections Mentors will be required to have at least one activity in the first week of classes with their first-year students.
 These events cannot include alcohol and must not violate any Community Standards.

-All concerns regarding Intercultural Connections Advocates or ICA Mentees should be directed to the Director of Multicultural Student Services or Director of Cultural Resource Centers.
+All concerns regarding Connections Mentors or first-year students should be directed to the Director of Multicultural Student Services.